Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 1. Lighting part

-Designed to create a light flux that allows you to illuminate the object in such a way that the subsequent parts of the microscope perform their functions with the utmost accuracy.
-The illuminating part of a transmitted light microscope is located behind the object under the objective in direct microscopes and in front of the object above the objective in inverted ones.
+Designed to create a light flux that allows you to illuminate an object in such a way that subsequent parts of the microscope perform their functions with utmost precision.
+The illuminating part of a transmitted light microscope is located behind the object under the lens in direct microscopes and in front of the object above the lens in inverted microscopes.

-The lighting part includes a light source (a lamp and an electric power supply) and an optical-mechanical system (collector, condenser, field and aperture adjustable / iris diaphragms).
+The lighting part includes a light source (lamp and electrical power supply) and an optical-mechanical system (collector, condenser, field and aperture adjustable/iris diaphragms).

-Designed to reproduce an object in the image plane with the image quality and magnification required for research (i.e., to build such an image that reproduces the object as accurately as possible and in all details with the resolution, magnification, contrast and color reproduction corresponding to the microscope optics).
+Designed to reproduce an object in the image plane with the image quality and magnification required for research (i.e., to construct an image that would reproduce the object as accurately as possible and in all details with the resolution, magnification, contrast and color rendition corresponding to the microscope optics).

-The reproducing part provides the first stage of magnification and is located after the object to the image plane of the microscope.
+The reproducing part provides the first stage of magnification and is located after the object to the microscope image plane.
 The reproducing part includes a lens and an intermediate optical system.

-Modern microscopes the latest generation are based on optical systems of lenses corrected for infinity.
+Modern microscopes the latest generation are based on optical lens systems corrected for infinity.

-This additionally requires the use of so-called tube systems, which “collect” parallel beams of light coming out of the objective in the image plane of the microscope.
+This additionally requires the use of so-called tube systems, which “collect” parallel beams of light emerging from the lens in the microscope image plane.

-Designed to obtain a real image of an object on the retina, film or plate, on the screen of a television or computer monitor with additional magnification (the second stage of magnification).
+Designed to obtain a real image of an object on the retina, photographic film or plate, on the screen of a television or computer monitor with additional magnification (second magnification stage).

-The imaging part is located between the image plane of the lens and the eyes of the observer (camera, camera).
+The visualizing part is located between the image plane of the lens and the eyes of the observer (camera, photo camera).

-The imaging part includes a monocular, binocular or trinocular visual attachment with an observation system (eyepieces that work like a magnifying glass).
+The imaging part includes a monocular, binocular or trinocular imaging head with an observation system (eyepieces that work like a magnifying glass).

-In addition, this part includes systems of additional magnification (systems of a wholesaler / change of magnification); projection nozzles, including discussion nozzles for two or more observers; drawing devices; image analysis and documentation systems with appropriate matching elements (photo channel).
+In addition, this part includes additional magnification systems (magnification wholesaler/change systems); projection attachments, including discussion attachments for two or more observers; drawing apparatus; image analysis and documentation systems with corresponding matching elements (photo channel).

 CATEGORIES